Ziggy Marley: Personal life

-Ziggy Marley is the eldest son of Bob Marley and Rita Marley.
-His brothers are Stephen Marley, Julian Marley, Ky-Mani Marley, Robert "Robbie" Marley, Rohan Marley, and Damian Marley.
-His sisters are Sharon Marley, Cedella Marley, Karen Marley, Stephanie Marley, and Serita Stewart.

 He is married to Orly Agai, an Israeli of Iranian-Jewish descent, who is a former vice-president of William Morris Agency.
 They have four children: one daughter, Judah Victoria, and three sons, Gideon Robert Nesta, Abraham Selassie Robert Nesta, and Isaiah Sion Robert Nesta.
 He also has three children from previous relationships: a son, Bambaata (b.
 1989), a daughter, Justice (b.
-1991), and a daughter Zuri (b.
+1991), and another daughter Zuri (b.
 1995).
 He lives in the Toluca Lake area of Los Angeles.

 Political views

-On October 2023, amidst the Gaza war, Ziggy Marley, along with other 700 notable Hollywood figures, signed an open letter, written by Creative Community for Peace (CCFP), in support of Israel.
+In October 2023, just days following the Hamas October 7 attacks, Ziggy Marley, along with other 700 notable Hollywood figures, signed an open letter, written by Creative Community for Peace (CCFP), in support of Israel.

 Philanthropy

 U.R.G.E.
 Foundation

 The Unlimited Resources Giving Enlightenment (U.R.G.E.) was founded in 2007 by Ziggy Marley.
 It is a non-profit, charity foundation working towards improving educational, health and community environments for children.

 U.R.G.E acts worldwide, but their main acting areas include Jamaica and Ethiopia, among other African countries.
 U.R.G.E.'s missions include action and awareness.